KanoComputing/generator-polymer-init-kano-component/generators/app/templates/polymer-hybrid/README.md

 <%= description %>

+ - What is it called?
+     - <%= name %>
+ - What is it made out of?
+     - Describe here the contents of this component
+ - What variants are needed?
+     - Variant 1:
+     - Variant 2:
+     - Variant 3:
+ - How does it scale?
+     - Desktop: ...
+     - Mobile: ...
+ - What style variables are in use?
+     - Style 1: ...
+     - Style 2: ...

+## Installation
+Clone this repository.
+Run `bower i`

 ## Install the Polymer-CLI

 First, make sure you have the [Polymer CLI](https://www.npmjs.com/package/polymer-cli) installed.
 Then run `polymer serve` to serve your element locally.